-Once these keywords, landing pages and forms are professionally translated and published on the web, free machine translation tools, like Google Translate or Bing Translator, can be used to translate international requests arriving via the contact forms.
-Although these tools produce low quality translations unfit for professional publication, they are great for internal consumption needs to help understand how to take the next step with serious inquiries.
+Once you professionally translate and publish these keywords, landing pages and forms on the web, you can use free machine translation tools, like Google Translate or Bing Translator, to translate international requests arriving via the contact forms.
+Although these tools produce low quality translations unfit for professional publication, they are great for internal consumption needs.
+They help you understand how to take the next step with serious inquiries.

-When professional responses to these inquiries are needed, this means that your efforts are showing promising signs.
+When you need professional responses to these inquiries, this means that your efforts are showing promising signs.
 At this point, don’t hesitate to involve a professional translation service to perform the translation for you.
-If budgets are very strict still, you can use online professional translation services like CloudLingual, a fast low-cost online self-service human translation service.
+If budgets are very strict still, you can use online professional translation services like CloudLingual.
+It is a fast low-cost online self-service human translation service.

-To address the second question, if the products or services can be sold online, then the shopping cart used to handle the online transaction has to be globally enabled to deal with varying international address requirements, currencies, credit cards, and taxes.
-Your fulfillment company should also be able to handle international transactions by managing customs and duties when overseas shipments are required.
+Once your international search engine marketing strategy is working, you will start getting leads and calls from international prospective clients.
+To address the second question, if you can sell the products or services online, then your customers will use the online shopping cart.
+You therefore need to globally enable your site’s shopping cart to deal with varying international address requirements, currencies, credit cards, and taxes.
+Your fulfillment company should also be able to handle international transactions by managing customs and duties of your international shipments.

 Regarding how to handle telephone numbers, consider the following:

 - Start by including your local number (avoid toll free numbers) on your localized landing pages.
 Just make sure you use international notations which include the correct country code.